jiahaog/jiahao.codes/src/pages/blog/2015-05-01-hello-world/index.md

 console.log('Hello Blog World!');
 ```

 Finally getting around to starting a proper blog to keep track of the things I've learnt on this journey.
-It's time to stop writing random scripts in my [GitHub Gist](https://gist.github.com/jiahaog) and instead share them with the world!
+It's time to stop writing random scripts in my [GitHub Gist](https://gist.github.com/jiahaog) for just personal reference and instead share them with the world!